Durus-R/WolfiLite/README.md

 # Wolfi Lite
-_German_ Version Of Wolfi Lite.

-An English version is under construction.

 Wolfi is a online Bot with the Target for spreading Informations and lookup Things without leaving Discord.